 Xi, Putin to 'harvest the fruits' of deepening ties

-The two men, who held talks in Beijing, have increasingly stressed their shared outlook which mirrors the countries' converging trade, investment and geopolitical interests.
+The two men, who held talks in Beijing, have increasingly stressed their shared outlooks which mirror their countries' converging trade, investment and geopolitical interests.

 The two sides signed a series of agreements to step up their multi-billion-dollar natural resources collaboration.